Arsenal21/software-license-manager/software-license-manager/readme.txt

 = 4.4.8 =
 - Sanitize the "edit_record" parameter in the "Edit License" menu.
 Thanks to WPScan team for pointing it out.
+- Sanitize the prefix parameter in the settings menu.
+Thanks to WPScan team for pointing it out.
 - Integration with the WP Express Checkout plugin.

 = 4.4.7 =